 What fees will I pay?
 Our fees vary depending on the services you receive.
 Additionally, the amount of assets in your account affects our advisory fee; the more assets you have in your advisory account, the more you will pay us and thus we have an incentive to increase those assets in order to increase our fee.
-Portfolio management fees are typically charged in arrears.
-We do also have a limited number of portfolios that are charged in advance.
+Each client account is assessed an asset-based fee ("Fee") that is calculated and billed based on the reporting period ending value of the client account as of the last market day of the previous billing period, as defined in the client's Investment Advisory Agreement.
+All clients will be billed in advance and will generally be graduated such that assets in excess of certain thresholds will be subject to a lower fee rate than assets below such thresholds.
 You pay our fees even if you do not have any transactions and the advisory fee paid to us generally does not vary based on the type of investments selected.
 Please also see Items 4, 5, 6, 7 & 8 of our Brochure.